 Gather Customer Reviews

 As you grow your business, your reviews should also grow.
 Reviews are a vital part of increasing conversions and building brand trust.
-In fact, it is estimated that as many as 69% of shoppers want to see more reviews on online stores, which means adding them to your store is essential to increasing the number of new shoppers you convert.
+It is estimated that as many as 69% of shoppers want to see more reviews on online stores, which means adding them to your store is essential to increasing the number of new shoppers you convert.

 Harness User Generated Content